ctavispost/personalPortfolio/random.md

 <article class="medBreak aboutContainer contMaxwidth">
   <h2>On a lovely day:</h2>
-  <p>The trees are dancing as they defrock in the wind.
+  <p class="aboutText">The trees are dancing as they defrock in the wind.
 And I will leaf-fight anyone who denies fall is the best of seasons.</p>
 </article>

 <article class="medBreak aboutContainer contMaxwidth">
   <h2>Resolved:</h2>

-  <p>Henceforth, 'blandishment' should mean 'becoming bland, being made commonplace or unremarkable, or a state of mundanity'.
+  <p class="aboutText">Henceforth, 'blandishment' should mean 'becoming bland, being made commonplace or unremarkable, or a state of mundanity'.
 It should in no way be associated with alluring, coaxing, or persuasion except in fantasy novels and renaissance fairs.</p>

-  <p>–This is in line with its origin, where the Latin word meant 'mild' as well as 'flattering'.–</p>
+  <p class="aboutText medEmphTxt">–This is in line with its origin, where the Latin word meant 'mild' as well as 'flattering'.–</p>

   <figure class="smBreak" style="--aspect-ratio: 16/9;">
     <iframe title="Ten_Commandments_clip" class="respIframe" width="560"